-As a social worker, I have seen families, time and time again, scramble to handle elder care emergencies like falls, acute infections, strokes, heart attacks, or sudden declines in functioning without the important tools and information they need.
+Elder care emergencies like falls, acute infections, strokes, heart attacks, or sudden declines in functioning often leave families scrambling.
 Challenging care decisions must be made quickly in these situations, and the patient’s immediate family members often bear the financial and emotional weight of these choices.
 Without the proper plans and documents in place, seniors and caregivers alike are left feeling stressed, confused and unprepared.

 These kinds of scenarios are not uncommon, so why aren’t families getting together to plan for the future and all the uncertainties it holds?